duckdb/duckdb-web/_posts/2021-12-03-duck-arrow.md

 For those that are just interested in benchmarks, you can jump ahead [benchmark section below](#Benchmark Comparison).

-This post is a collaboration with and cross-posted on [the Arrow blog](https://example.com) as well.

 ## Quick Tour
 Before diving into the details of the integration, in this section we provide a quick motivating example of how powerful and simple to use is the DuckDB-Arrow integration.
 With a few lines of code, you can already start querying Arrow datasets.
 Say you want to analyze the infamous [NYC Taxi Dataset](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) and figure out if groups tip more or less than single riders.